cambridge-mlg/sgm/README.md

  - [ ] Setup expiriment sweep code
  - [ ] Run sweep over different augmentations in MNIST and see if LIVAE learns the mean
- - [ ] Fix z_sample rng
  - [ ] Run experiments for inv-VAEs with rotations in the data.
 We expect that in this case the inv encoders will perform better than non-inv ones.
  - [ ] Make CNN implementation match that of [Dubois et al.](https://github.com/YannDubs/lossyless/blob/462af23a52d68f860e5ae2ff9c59f04cfb8c5fd5/lossyless/architectures.py#L235).
 That is, resize images to be of power 2, then have the CNN downsample in h & w dims at each stage.
 Use [this](https://jax.readthedocs.io/en/latest/_autosummary/jax.image.resize.html) rather than [this](https://pytorch.org/vision/main/generated/torchvision.transforms.Resize.html).
- - [ ] Try reproduce reconstruction behaviour of Dubois et al. That is, we want reconstructions to not show the symmetry to which they are supposed to be invariant.
-Perhaps we need more of a bottle neck.
- - [ ] Figure out why the transformed samples for the inv-VAE look less noisy than the original samples.
- - [ ] Switch to simpler per-batch logging.

  ## Javi convo take-aways